 We make our New Year’s resolutions with good intentions.
 But few of us stick to them.

-Let’s try something different in 2023.
+Let’s try something different this year.
 Set your goals with guidance from Master Awa Kenzō.

 Who is Awa Kenzō?